-While similar to the detached urban house form, this building pattern consists of a continuous building form and architectural language in a unified massing across several parcels.
+While similar to two or more grouped detached urban houses, this building pattern consists of a continuous building form and a continuous architectural language in a unified massing across several parcels.
 This pattern may vary depending on the building elevation from the street, depth of the front setback, location along the block, and if the building includes two or more partitions.

-- Building massings sit close to neighboring parcels, with the end of the attached building group having narrow side yards. - 2-3 stories high, with the third story usually distinct by a mansard or cornice. - Three-window facade rhythm. - Lots tend to be very narrow, 13-16 feet wide. - Frequent use of porches or stoops - Occasionally includes a bay window.
+- Building massings sit close to neighboring parcels, with the end of the attached building group having narrow side yards. - 2-3 stories high, with the third story usually distinct by a mansard or cornice. - Lots tend to be very narrow, 13-16 feet wide.
+They are narrower than the parcels of grouped detached houses. - Frequent use of porches or stoops - Occasionally includes a bay window.